dgcameron/model_build_package/README.md

 ## **Step 2:** Compile the package.

 - Copy/paste the code block below into sqlplus or sqldeveloper.
+The code is at the bottom of this page.

 ![](./images/001.png  " ")